 How to check:

-Most thermostats have a battery compartment on the side or back of the unit.
+Most thermostats have a battery compartment on the side or back.
 Remove the thermostat from its wall plate and look for AA or AAA batteries.
-If the batteries are more than a year old replace them regardless of whether they appear dead.
+If they are more than a year old, replace them even if they do not appear dead.

 What to look for:

-- Corroded battery terminals with white or greenish buildup
+- Corroded battery terminals with white or green buildup

 - Batteries that feel light or look swollen

-- A low battery warning that appeared before the screen went blank
+- A low battery warning before the screen went blank

 How to fix it:

 Replace with fresh alkaline batteries of the correct size.
 Do not mix old and new batteries.
-After replacing, reattach the thermostat to its wall plate and wait 30 seconds for it to power on.
+Reattach the thermostat and wait 30 seconds for it to power on.

-According to Honeywell, dead batteries are the single most common cause of a blank thermostat display and the first thing their support team recommends checking before anything else.
+According to Honeywell, dead batteries are the most common cause of a blank thermostat display and the first thing their support team checks.

 Does this apply to smart thermostats?

 Yes.
-Even smart thermostats like the Google Nest use batteries as a backup.
-The Nest charges its internal battery through your HVAC system wiring, but if the charge depletes completely the screen will go blank.
-Connecting it to a USB charger for 30 minutes can resolve this.
+Smart thermostats like the Google Nest also rely on internal batteries.
+These are usually charged through the system wiring, but if the charge drops too low, the screen can go blank.
+Charging it with a USB cable for 30 minutes can often restore it.

 Fix 2: Check Your Circuit Breaker

-If fresh batteries don’t solve the problem the next thing to check is your circuit breaker.
-A tripped breaker cuts power to your entire HVAC system including your thermostat.
+If new batteries do not solve the problem, check your circuit breaker.
+A tripped breaker cuts power to your HVAC system and thermostat.

 How to check:

-Go to your electrical panel and look for any breakers that are in the middle position between ON and OFF.
-This is what a tripped breaker looks like.
-Your HVAC system will typically have its own dedicated breaker labelled heating, cooling, furnace or air handler.
+Go to your electrical panel and look for breakers sitting between ON and OFF.
+This indicates a trip.
+Your HVAC system usually has a dedicated breaker labelled furnace, air handler, heating, or cooling.

 How to fix it:

-According to the US Consumer Product Safety Commission, repeatedly resetting a tripping breaker without identifying the underlying cause is a fire hazard.
-If your breaker keeps tripping call an electrician.
+According to the US Consumer Product Safety Commission, repeatedly resetting a tripping breaker can be a fire risk.

-Sometimes there are two separate breakers for your HVAC system, one for the air handler or furnace and one for the outdoor unit.
+Some systems use two breakers, one for the indoor unit and one for the outdoor unit.
 Check both.

 Fix 3: Check for a Blown Fuse

-Many HVAC systems have a small fuse located on the furnace or air handler control board.
-When this fuse blows it cuts power to the thermostat even if your circuit breaker is fine.
+Many HVAC systems have a small fuse on the furnace or air handler control board.
+If this fuse blows, it cuts power to the thermostat even if the breaker is fine.

 How to check:

-Turn off power to your HVAC system at the breaker first.
-Open the panel on your furnace or air handler and look for a small coloured fuse on the control board.
-It typically looks similar to a car fuse.
-A blown fuse will usually have a broken wire visible inside or look blackened.
+Turn off power at the breaker.
+Open the furnace or air handler panel and locate the small fuse on the control board.
+It usually looks like a car fuse.

 How to fix it: